 If you are new to the wonderful world of Flamenco music and dancing then you may need a little help getting to grips with the language and terminology of the art.
-Hopefully we can help you with the El Mundo Flamenco glossary.
+Hopefully we can help you with the El Mundo Flamenco glossary of Flamenco terms.
 We have tried to include everything that you need to know but if you think there is something that we have missed then please do let us know.

 - Afillá is a form of hoarse, raspy flamenco voice.